ycyang2016/flask_server/README.md

 Flask_server
 =============
-A development environment of flask server, the server include password and token authorization
+A development environment of flask server, the server include password and token authorization.

 Install
 -------------